SWERVE184/discord-spam-bots/README.md

 - Python 3 (3.6 is recommended due to some names having unicode)
 - Discord API (pip install discord.py)
 - Beautiful Soup 4 (pip install bs4)
+- Selenium (pip install selenium)
+- Google Chrome

 # Use
+Install Google Chrome.

 Drag the discord-spam-bots-master folder to a location

 open Command Prompt Or PowerShell/Terminal

 Type 'pip install discord.py' wait for it to finish then

+Type 'pip install selenium' wait for it to finish then

 Type 'pip install bs4' wait for it to finish then close it.